ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Awesome.
 So for the top arrow, if we're kind of just exploring, what might it mean that IIT is going back and forth and also that active inference is going back and forth.
 So what exactly does the edge between C and D represent in IIT?
-Is that a quantitative evaluation like the five variable or what is being accounted for with that arrow?
+Is that a quantitative evaluation like the Phi variable, or what is being accounted for with that arrow?

 35:00 _Nao:_
 Do you want to say something?